Encyclopaedia

 Water Quality: Monstrous waste producers, yet sensitive to pollution.
 Requires an oversized filtration system that cleans the water but does not suck up the sand moved by the fish.
 Nitrates below 20 ppm or they get sick.

-Aquarium Reproduction: "Delayed" larvophile mouthbrooders.
+Aquarium Breeding: "Delayed" larvophile mouthbrooders.
 They clean a piece of wood, lay, and after the eggs hatch (about 3 days), mom and dad suck the small larvae into their mouths protecting them in turn until they swim free (2 weeks).

 Risks and Diseases: The TRUE identity: in 99% of cases, the fish sold as "G. surinamensis" in stores is actually a Geophagus altifrons or abalios.
 The true surinamensis is almost absent from the trade.